macalimlim/ftw/README.md

 This is a tool to help you manage your game project by providing commands to (1) create a project, (2) create a class, (3) create a singleton class, (4) build the library, (5) export your game, (6) run your project (and more to come in the future!).
 Its like [rails](https://rubyonrails.org/) but for game development :wink:.

 ## Setup
 It leverages tools like [godot, godot-headless and godot-server](https://godotengine.org/download) to make it all work!
-In Linux you can install all godot, godot-headless and godot-server, on others only godot.
+In Linux, you can install all godot, godot-headless and godot-server, on others only godot.
 For additional setup instructions, check the [wiki](https://github.com/godot-rust/godot-rust-template/wiki) of the default template.

 ```shell
 $ cargo install ftw # to install